-Alex Collins seems to have played his way on to Seahawks roster.
+Alex Collins seems to have played his way onto Seahawks roster.
 What does that mean for Rashaad Penny and the other backs?

 What’s clear is that Collins seems a keeper.

 He was a fifth-round pick of the Seahawks in 2016 out of Arkansas.
-But he had to fight off a strong camp from free agent Troymaine Pope to make it on the 53-man as a rookie, needing a big last game in Oakland against the Raiders to earn a spot.
+But he had to fight off a strong camp from free agent Troymaine Pope to make it on the 53-man roster as a rookie, needing a big last game in Oakland against the Raiders to earn a spot.

 But he played sparingly as a rookie, and had two fumbles in 42 touches to revive concerns about his ball-handling ability.
-The Seahawks waived him the following year — when Carson exploded onto the scene as a seventh-round pick — and he signed with Baltimore’s practice squad instead of staying in Seattle, saying he wanted a fresh start.
+The Seahawks waived him the following year — when Carson exploded onto the scene as a seventh-round pick — and Collins signed with Baltimore’s practice squad instead of staying in Seattle, saying he wanted a fresh start.

 That worked out as he rushed for 973 yards that season and 411 the following year before suffering a season-ending foot injury.

-He didn’t play in 2019 after being waived by the Ravens in the wake of a car accident in which he pleaded guilty to pleaded guilty to possession of more than 10 grams of marijuana and possession of a handgun in a vehicle, receiving a three-game NFL suspension.
+He didn’t play in 2019 after being waived by the Ravens in the wake of a car accident in which he pleaded guilty to possession of more than 10 grams of marijuana and possession of a handgun in a vehicle, receiving a three-game NFL suspension.

-But with the legal issues cleared and back to health, he revived his career last year with the Seahawk, s who signed him at midseason in the wake of injuries to other running backs (notably Homer), rushing for 77 yards on 18 carries in three games, compelling the team to offer him another contract last spring.
+But with the legal issues cleared and back to health, he revived his career last year with the Seahawks, who signed him at midseason in the wake of injuries to other running backs (notably Homer), rushing for 77 yards on 18 carries in three games, compelling the team to offer him another contract last spring.

-Collins, who turned 27 last week, said the travails of the last few years have made him more appreciative of his opportunities now.
+Collins, who turned 27 last week, said the travails of the past few years have made him more appreciative of his opportunities now.

 “Just mentally as I’ve had a lot of experience from my rookie year until now,’’ he said.
 “Being around a lot of vets, learning a lot of routines, and getting a hang of the speed of the game has helped.
-I’ve been trying to teach the younger guys that you have to execute, know where you’re supposed to be, and make the most out of every opportunity.”
+I’ve been trying to teach the younger guys that you have to execute, know where you’re supposed to be and make the most out of every opportunity.”

 Carroll also noted that Collins has lost weight and is nimbler.
 Collins said he’s dropped about 10 pounds from his rookie year.